Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

    variants that are co-located with your input.
 Disabling this by specifying --check_existing=0 will bypass this and provide a speed boost.
 Default : 1

+--failed [0|1] : when checking for co-located variants, by default the script will include variants that have been flagged as failed.
+Set this flag to 0 to exclude such variants.
+Default : 1

 --hgnc : adds the HGNC gene identifer (where available) to the output e.g.
     ENSG00000001626;CFTR.
 Not used by default